-The “2022 Masters of Craft Awards” is a Competition sponsored by Keeneland Mercantile, a retail store located at 120 West Main Street, Lexington, KY.
+The “2022 Masters of Craft Awards” is a Competition sponsored by Keeneland Mercantile, in partnership with Keeneland Magazine.
 This Competition recognizes the products of craftsmen or businesses that manufactures or produces a product in the U.S.A. that fits into one of the four (4) Categories: FOOD & DRINK, HOME GOODS, WEARS & HANDMADE.

 The Overall Grand Prize Winner will receive $5,000, a physical award, write-up in Keeneland Magazine's Summer 2022 Issue & featured product placement in the Keeneland Mercantile Store and keenelandmercantile.com.
 The winner will be selected by a panel of judges, based on the criteria described below.